24/7 Crisis Support

-Any student feeling overwhelmed, anxious, or otherwise in need of someone to talk to can call 302-831-1001, 24 hours a day, 365 days a year and press 2 to speak with a mental health professional.
+Any student feeling overwhelmed, anxious, or otherwise in need of someone to talk to can call 302-831-1001, Option 2, 24 hours a day, 365 days a year to speak with a mental health professional.
 Support is available in multiple languages.

 Crisis Text Line